genotrance/px/README.txt

   --socktimeout=  settings:socktimeout=
   Timeout in seconds for connections before giving up.
 Valid integer, default: 5

+  --foreground  settings:foreground=
+  Run in foreground when frozen or with pythonw.exe.
+0 or 1, default: 0
+    Px will attach to the console and write to it even though the prompt is available for further commands.
+CTRL-C in the console will exit Px

   --debug  settings:log=
   Enable debug logging. default: 0